marbetschar/marco.betschart.name/areas/knowledge-management/howto-setup-zotero.md

 ## Setup Syncing

 Once you installed Zotero, we need to setup the library sync.
-To do so, start Zotero and go to `Edit > Preferences > Sync`, enter your Username and Password click `Set Up Syncing`.
+To do so, start Zotero and go to `Edit > Settings > Sync`, enter your Username and Password click `Set Up Syncing`.

 ### Sync attachment files in My Library with WebDAV